 Why do customer visit when you have tons of tools, processes, and virtual connection options available to collect data?
 You may wonder why.
 The idea of getting to know the customer starts with a face-to-face interview.

 “Spend a lot of time talking to customers face-to-face.
 You’d be amazed how many companies don’t listen to their customers.” — Ross Perot

 I am not against doing quantitative and qualitative research using other methods.
 They have their importance given the situation.
 However, I feel customer visits are priceless, especially to get a deeper insight into your product.

 As Veratemo writes in his post, one of the seven key reasons products fail is a failure to know your customers(KYC).
 A thorough and in-depth understanding of what customer wants is essential for the success of the product.
-If the budget and time is not an issue for customer research, you should consider visiting them in person, interviewing them, and observing how they use your product.
+If the budget and time are not an issue for customer research, you should consider visiting them in person, interviewing them, and observing how they use your product.
 Conduct the interviews as if you are casually talking to them and by adopting the below techniques.

 Let’s take a look at some of the techniques you can follow when you visit the customer.
 The idea is to capture the “voice of the customer” by seeing and thinking like them.

 1. Prepare Well

 Before you visit, ensure the customer is the most representative of your persona of target customers.
 Prepare a list of questions as a side note.
 If possible, go with an engineer and designer as recommended by Marty Cagan in his book “Inspired.”
 It certainly helps to understand the customer's problems in a better way.
 Most importantly, inform Sales that you are meeting the customer to ensure their future discussion is intact.
 It goes without saying — dress appropriately and be on time.